Law Review Articles

 (now: Ohio State Technology Law Journal) [available here]

 The global trade in zero-day vulnerabilities – software flaws unknown to the maker and public – constitutes a serious cybersecurity problem.
 Governments use zero days for military, intelligence, and law enforcement cyber operations, and criminal organizations use them to steal information and disrupt systems.
 The zero-day trade is global and lucrative, with the U.S. and other governments participating as buyers.
 Cybersecurity experts worry this trade enables governments, non-state actors, and criminals to gain damaging capabilities, as well as undermining U.S. and global cybersecurity.
 These problems are generating a nascent, but growing, policy debate about the need to regulate the zero-day trade.
-This paper contributes to this debate by analyzing U.S. domestic and international options for controlling the zero-day trade.
+This Article contributes to this debate by analyzing U.S. domestic and international options for controlling the zero-day trade.
 If controlling the trade is a desired aim, without U.S. leadership and coordinated international action, realpolitik will prevail.

 Book Chapters and White Papers